OpenCALTeam/OpenCAL-user-guide/opencal-user-guide.md

 ### Allocation of kernels

-The library doesn’t know which kernels are related to the CA elementary processes, nor their execution order on the available devices.
-Thus, to create and allocate a kernel it’s necessary to call the function `calclGetKernelFromProgram` that retrieves an OpenCL kernel given a compiled OpenCL program.
+The library doesnâ€™t know which kernels are related to the CA elementary processes, nor their execution order on the available devices.
+Thus, to create and allocate a kernel itâ€™s necessary to call the function `calclGetKernelFromProgram` that retrieves an OpenCL kernel given a compiled OpenCL program.